chrissy-dev/protected-github-pages/README.md

 # Password protection for static pages

-Very simple password protection to static pages or whole websites with no server configuration required: you ca use Dropbox, Amazon S3 or any generic hosting service to host a private, password protected site.
+Very simple password protection to static pages or whole websites with no server configuration required: you can use Dropbox, Amazon S3 or any generic hosting service to host a private, password protected site.

 ### [Check out the demo](https://chrissy-dev.github.io/protected-github-pages/)
 >Password is: password